Submission Preparation Checklist

 - All tables appearing in the article must be numbered in the order they appear in the text.

-- Each table must have a caption fully explaining the content and the table number, e.g., Table 1, Table 2, etc.
+- Each table must include a caption that fully explains its content and the table number (e.g., Table 1, Table 2).

 - Each column must have a clear and concise heading.